Skip to content

 MD

 Benzodiazepines are a group of anxiety medications that are used to treat a range of conditions, including anxiety.
 They have a calming effect by enhancing the work of GABA, a neurotransmitter in the brain.
-Benzodiazepines can be effective medications, but they do come with risks.
-If you are taking benzodiazepines, you should be aware of potential side effects, risks, and drug interactions.
+Benzodiazepines can be effective medications, but they do come with risks, such as potential side effects and drug interactions.

 Boxed Warning: Benzodiazepine